ianzapolsky/ianzapolsky.github.io/index.md

 <img style="max-width: 500px; width: 100%;" src="/assets/ian3.jpeg"></img>

 Hi, my name is Ian Zapolsky.
-I am a current senior at Columbia University in New York City and I love programming, music, and building stuff on the web.
+I currently work as a Software Engineer at <a href="http://www.appnexus.com/">AppNexus</a> in New York City.
+Before that I studied Computer Science and Jazz at Columbia University.
+In my free time, I love playing basketball and ultimate frisbee, making music, and building stuff on the web.

-I am majoring in Computer Science with a special concentration in Jazz Studies.

 My favorite hobby is jazz piano.
 You can check out some of my recent musical projects on my [bandcamp page](https://ianzapolsky.bandcamp.com/) or via the embedded player below.